 Must have a valid driver's license and meet University driver eligibility requirements.

-Ideal candidate will have a Master's degree in early childhood, human services, counseling, psychology, sociology, law, criminal justice or a related field.
+Master's degree in early childhood, human services, counseling, psychology, sociology, law, criminal justice, or a related field.
 Trained in reflective practice, specifically the FAN Model through Erikson Institute.

 Job Type: Full-Time

 With over 25,000 students, the University of Nebraska-Lincoln is a diverse educational insitution with international stature.
 The intellectual center for the state of Nebraska and beyond, we are a land-grant, top tier national research-extensive insitution.
 Part of the Big Ten conference, Big Ten Academic Alliance, our mission includes growing relationships and resources that enable the University of Nebraska to change lives.